GreenFrogMCBE/GreenFrogMCBE/README.md

 If you have one feel free to open an issue

 - Example plugin: https://github.com/andriycraft/GreenFrogMCBE/tree/main/docs/plugins/exampleplugin | Description: This is a plugin is used just to test our API.
-You can use this an scaffolding for your plugin | Author: GreenFrogMCBE
+You can use this an scaffolding for your plugin. | Author: GreenFrogMCBE

 - Donations: https://github.com/andriycraft/GreenFrogMCBEdonations/ | Description: A plugin that adds that annoying donation message. | Author: GreenFrogMCBE

 ## Features